edwinapalmer/edwinapalmer/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Learning data science at Lambda
-- 🌱 I’m currently learning ...Machine learning, Data cleansing, Predictive modeling, RNN, Exploratory data analysis
+- 🌱 I’m currently learning ...Machine learning, Data cleansing, Predictive modeling, RNN, Data visualization, SQL, Python
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...